-In toned-down approach, U.S. proposes Venezuela transition government, sanctions relief
+In policy shift, U.S. offers to lift Venezuela sanctions in power-sharing deal

 But the Trump administration hopes an energy dispute between Russia and Saudi Arabia that has contributed to the plunging price of oil - Maduro’s main financial lifeline - and the growing coronavirus threat will help make Maduro and his loyalists more pliable.

-“The regime is now under heavier pressure than it has ever been,” U.S. Special Representative for Venezuela Elliott Abrams told Reuters.
+“The regime is now under heavier pressure than it has ever been,” U.S. Special Representative for Venezuela Elliott Abrams told Reuters earlier.
 “Maybe this pressure will lead to a serious discussion within the regime.”

 The U.S. proposal, which Abrams said was approved by Trump, calls for Maduro to “step aside” and for the opposition-controlled National Assembly “to elect an inclusive transitional government acceptable to the major factions.”
+Under the plan, Guaido would also step down during the transition.

+Though the administration has never wavered in public about its support for Guaido, he has struggled to maintain the street protests of his first few months as the opposition’s main leader, and ordinary Venezuelans have increasingly expressed disappointment at his failure to achieve a change of government.

-This council of state would govern until it oversees elections, which Pompeo said the United States hoped could be held in six to 12 months.
+A council of state would govern until it oversees elections, which Pompeo said the United States hoped could be held in six to 12 months.

 But in what appears to be a softening of tone toward Maduro, Abrams told Reuters the plan did not call for him to be forced into exile and even suggested that he “could theoretically run” in the election.